rethinkdb/rethinkdb-admin/README.md

 ## Usage (TBD)
 rethinkdb-admin would be able to be installed via docker or by direct usage through the repo

+It is useful to watch the code of an old rethinkdb admin [here](https://github.com/atassis/rethinkdb-old-admin), the coffescript is prebuilt into the sources for more convenient observation

 ## Contributing (TBD)
 To start the development, you need to: